08 Staff, assistants, volunteers and students' policy

 their area is used appropriately and that the area is tidy at the end of the session.

-- Staff plan their focus on activities
+- Staff plan their focus on activities.

-for any reason.
+any reason.

 - The setting manager may direct other members of staff to